idaholab/salamander/README.md

 # SALAMANDER
-Software for Advanced Large-scale Analysis of MAgnetic confinement for Numerical Design, Engineering & Research (SALAMANDER Framwwork)
+Software for Advanced Large-scale Analysis of MAgnetic confinement for Numerical Design, Engineering & Research (SALAMANDER) Framework
 =====

 SALAMANDER is an application for performing system-level, engineering scale (i.e., at the scale of